junxit/us-congress-bills-110/bill.md

 - **(c)** *Technical and Conforming Changes* Paragraph (1) of section 2(b) of the National Housing Act (12 U.S.C.
 1703(b)(1)) is amended—
   - **(1)** by striking “No” and inserting “Except as provided in the last sentence of this paragraph, no”; and
   - **(2)** by adding after and below subparagraph (G) the following:
-    > -  The Secretary shall, by regulation, annually increase the dollar amount limitations in subparagraphs (A)(ii), (C), (D), and (E) (as such limitations may have been previously adjusted under this sentence) in accordance with the index established pursuant to paragraph (9).

 ## § 6.
 Insurance premiums

 Subsection (f) of section 2 of the National Housing Act (12 U.S.C.
 1703(f)) is amended—

-- **(1)** by inserting “(1) Premium Charges.—” after “(f)”; and
+- **(1)** by inserting “(1) Premium charges.—” after “(f)”; and
 - **(2)** by adding at the end the following new paragraph:
-  > - **(2)** *Manufactured Home Loans* Notwithstanding paragraph (1), in the case of a loan, advance of credit, or purchase in connection with a manufactured home or a lot on which to place such a home (or both), the premium charge for the insurance granted under this section shall be paid by the borrower under the loan or advance of credit, as follows:
+  > - **(2)** *Manufactured home loans* Notwithstanding paragraph (1), in the case of a loan, advance of credit, or purchase in connection with a manufactured home or a lot on which to place such a home (or both), the premium charge for the insurance granted under this section shall be paid by the borrower under the loan or advance of credit, as follows:
   > - **(A)** At the time of the making of the loan, advance of credit, or purchase, a single premium payment in an amount not to exceed 2.25 percent of the amount of the original insured principal obligation.
   > - **(B)** In addition to the premium under subparagraph (A), annual premium payments during the term of the loan, advance, or obligation purchased in an amount not exceeding 1.0 percent of the remaining insured principal balance (excluding the portion of the remaining balance attributable to the premium collected under subparagraph (A) and without taking into account delinquent payments or prepayments).
   > - **(C)** Premium charges under this paragraph shall be established in amounts that are sufficient, but do not exceed the minimum amounts necessary, to maintain a negative credit subsidy for the program under this section for insurance of loans, advances of credit, or purchases in connection with a manufactured home or a lot on which to place such a home (or both), as determined based upon risk to the Federal Government under existing underwriting requirements.
   > - **(D)** The Secretary may increase the limitations on premium payments to percentages above those set forth in subparagraphs (A) and (B), but only if necessary, and not in excess of the minimum increase necessary, to maintain a negative credit subsidy as described in subparagraph (C).

 ## § 7.
 Technical corrections